 The warranty isn’t the same for every Simonton replacement window, however.
 The warranty on Simonton’s Verona collection of windows—a very popular, budget-friendly line of replacement windows—does not provide the same amount of coverage as the higher-end Madeira and DaylightMax windows.

-Read on, and we’ll outline the warranties on the various Simonton replacement window products, when used in Pleasanton single-family residences (the warranties for windows installed in commercial or multi-resident buildings are different—ask us for details).
+Read on, and we’ll outline the warranties on the various Simonton replacement window products, when used in Pleasanton single-family residences (the warranties for windows installed in commercial or multi-resident buildings are different—ask us or any of the other Simonton window dealers in Pleasanton or San Jose for details).

 Warranty for Simonton’s Madeira and DaylightMax Windows